 Despite being on such high doses of thyroid medication these patients did not have negative side effects.

-The point is that many cases of depression may actually be caused by hypothyroidism or subclinical hypothyroidism that are being misdiagnosed as depression.
+The point is that many cases of depression may actually be caused by hypothyroidism or subclinical hypothyroidism that is being misdiagnosed as depression.